 - Trouble swallowing

 - Blood pressure changes

 CIPN can cause severe pain and can affect your ability to do things like walk, write, button your shirt, or pick up coins.
 If it gets very bad, it can cause more serious problems like changes in your heart rate and blood pressure, dangerous falls, trouble breathing, paralysis, or organ failure.

-Talk to your doctor or nurse right away about any signs of CIPN that you may have.
+Talk to your doctor or nurse right away about any symptoms of CIPN that you have.
 They’ll want to watch you closely to see if the problems get worse.
 They may need to change your treatment plan.

 What else can cause these symptoms?

 Peripheral neuropathy can be caused by other things besides chemo, such as:

 - Other cancer treatments, like surgery or radiation